-The Actuarial function is tasked with implementing the statutory tasks set for actuarial operations in the Finnish act on insurance companies.
-The Actuarial function is also tasked with regularly analysing the risk result.
+The Actuarial function is tasked with implementing the statutory tasks set for actuarial operations in the Finnish Insurance Companies Act.
+The Actuarial function is also tasked with regularly analysing the risk result, among other things.
 The risk result measures the effectiveness of the risk selection and the sufficiency of pricing by collecting information on actual claims in the product and risk area.
 The Board of Directors decides on changes that are more significant than minor changes made to pricing or technical provision calculation bases, as proposed by the Chief Actuary.

-The Company must have a Chief Actuary who meets the eligibility criteria stipulated in the Finnish act on insurance companies.
+The Company must have a Chief Actuary who meets the eligibility criteria stipulated in the Finnish Insurance Companies Act.
 The Chief Actuary is tasked with, among other things, ensuring the appropriateness of the actuarial methods to be applied in the Company and that the amount of, and method for defining the Company's insurance premiums and technical provisions, meet the requirements of the regulations issued pursuant to the Finnish Insurance Companies Act and the regulations issued by the Finnish Financial Supervisory Authority.

-The Chief Actuary and Responsible Actuary are additionally responsible for coordinating the calculation of the technical provisions, for ensuring the appropriateness of the technical provision calculation methods and models, and assumptions, and for reporting on these to the Board of Directors.
+The Chief Actuary and Responsible Actuary are additionally responsible for coordinating the calculation of the technical provisions, for ensuring the appropriateness of the technical provisions' calculation methods and models and assumptions and for reporting on these to the Board of Directors.
 The Responsible Actuary acts as an independent validator of the functions of the actuarial function.